AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 For a better understanding of Campaign built-in tables and how they relate to each other, refer to [this section](datamodel.md) .

-:bulb: Read out [this section](schemas.md) to get started with Campaign schemas.
+[!DNL :bulb:] Read out [this section](schemas.md) to get started with Campaign schemas.

-:bulb: Learn how to configure extension schemas in order to extend the conceptual data model of the Adobe Campaign database in [this page](extend-schema.md).
+[!DNL :bulb:] Learn how to configure extension schemas in order to extend the conceptual data model of the Adobe Campaign database in [this page](extend-schema.md).

 ## Data model architecture {#data-model-architecture}